 Recent studies have shown that future extreme weather events, now a certainty due to the effects of climate change, will be even more damaging without the protection that coral reefs provide.
 Failure to take action to protect Puerto Rico's coral reefs now will therefore mean unprecedented damage when inevitable future hurricane disasters occur.

 Please sign the petition to demand action be taken to protect these critical coral reefs!

-Scott Pruitt, as the head of the EPA, you have a duty and an opportunity to protect critically-important natural resources, including the coral reefs around Puerto Rico that have become ever more important as a bulwark against extreme weather events such as Hurricane Maria.
+The head of the EPA has a duty and an opportunity to protect critically-important natural resources, including the coral reefs around Puerto Rico that have become ever more important as a bulwark against extreme weather events such as Hurricane Maria.